dannyrappleyea/interests/books.md

   * The City of Brass
   * The Kingdom of Copper
   * The Empire of Gold
 * Foundation series.
-Isaac Asimov.
+Isaac Asimov. *Rereading for Apple TV Foundation series*
   * Prelude to Foundation
   * Foundation
   * Foundation and Empire